The ultimate holding company of the Voyage Care group is VC Healthcare Topco Limited (the Company).

 - taking a strong interest in whistleblowing.

-The Audit Committee comprises the Chair of Voyage Care Holdco Limited (who will act as Chair), the CEO, the CFO, the Director of Finance, and a representative of Partners Group and, of Duke Street.
+The Audit Committee comprises the Chair of VC Healthcare Topco Limited (who will act as Chair), the CEO, the CFO, and two representatives of Wren House Infrastructure LP.

 The purpose of the Committee is to review the financial statements and controls of the Voyage Care group on behalf of the Board.
 Its responsibilities include: